yreyes03/HelloWorld/README.md

 # HelloWorld

-We want to clarify taht this is just text.
+We want to clarify that this is just text.

 ## This is a header